agperson/capistrano-multiyaml/README.md

 Prefix deploy actions with the name of the stage, i.e. `cap production TASK`.
 If you do not set a stage and `default_stage` is set, it will be used instead.

-## Caveats

-* Don't name your stage "stage", as this is a reserved word under the multistage extension (deploys won't do anything and in fact it will cause an infinite loop).

 ## Inspiration

 * [Jamis Buck's original](https://github.com/capistrano/capistrano/wiki/2.x-Multistage-Extension)